C4ptainCrunch/thesis/source/index.rst

 Experimental setup
 ------------------

-A match between two agents is played with the following code, where the variables `player` and `opponent` contain an instance of an agent (a class derived from `Player`).
+A match between two agents is played with the following code, where the variables :code:`player` and :code:`opponent` contain an instance of an agent (a class derived from :code:`Player`).
 Because most games finish in less than 200 moves, we limit games to 500 moves to avoid agents playing infinite games.
 A game that goes over the threshold of 500 moves is considered a draw, regardles of the score of both players.